 - Extension of the maternity protection to cover the full pregnancy period

-- Shared parental leave to allow fathers to share up to 1 week of the mother’s maternity leave (new amendments to be introduced from 1 July 2017)
+- Shared parental leave to allow fathers to share up to 4 weeks of the mother’s maternity leave

 - Extension of 2 days childcare leave for each parent with a Singapore citizen child between the ages of 7 and 12, and